Naiman070/APIGroupProject3/README.md

 ####Functionality 2.
 ####TODO: Write test cases(scenarios) and execute them manually.
 Validate each enpoint.
 Check logs for each enpoint as well.

-User should be able to list all added foods.
+User should be able to list all added foods in cache.

  API Endpoint:
 ```json